karidreyer/meet/README.md

 As a user, I should be able to specify the number of events displayed, so that I can control the amount of information I see at once based on my preference.

+**Scenario 1: When user hasn’t specified a number, 32 events are shown by default**
+Given I am on the events page
+When I have not set a specific number of events to display
+Then I should see 32 events displayed by default

-**Scenario: Set the number of events displayed**
+**Scenario 2: User can change the number of events displayed**
-Given I am on the events page, when I select the option to show a specific number of events, then the page should display that number of events, and any additional events should be accessible through pagination or scrolling.
+Given I am on the events page
+When I select the option to show a specific number of events
+Then the page should display that number of events
+And any additional events should be accessible through pagination or scrolling

 ---